Gross polluters and vehicles' emissions reduction: Results

-Regarding the distribution of CO$_2$ emissions per road, we find that it is well approximated by a truncated power law for all three cities, with exponents $\alpha = 1.55$ and $\lambda = 1.08 \times 10^{-4}$ (Rome, Figure \ref{fig:Figure2}f), $\alpha = 1.52$ and $\lambda = 1.30 \times 10^{-4}$ (Florence, Figure \ref{fig:Figure2}i), $\alpha = 2.59$ and $\lambda = 2.88 \times 10^{-4}$ (London, Figure \ref{fig:Figure2}c).
-A few \emph{grossly polluted} roads suffer from a significant quantity of emissions, while most of them suffer significantly fewer emissions.
-London has both the exponents $\alpha$ and $\lambda$ significantly higher than Rome and Florence, denoting a fairer distribution of the emissions per road (see Figure \ref{fig:lorenz}a,c,e,g).
-Both in Florence and Rome, the top 10\% grossly polluted roads are associated with more than 90\% of the CO$_2$ emitted during the period.
+The picture is similar when considering the distribution of emissions per road: a few grossly polluted roads suffer from a significant quantity of emissions, most of them suffer significantly fewer emissions.
+This distribution is associated with a Gini coefficient higher than 0.64 (see Supplementary Note 4) for all the cities and pollutants, and it is well approximated by a truncated power law, with exponents $\alpha = 1.55$ and $\lambda = 1.08 \times 10^{-4}$ (Rome, Figure \ref{fig:Figure2}f), $\alpha = 1.52$ and $\lambda = 1.30 \times 10^{-4}$ (Florence, Figure \ref{fig:Figure2}i), $\alpha = 2.59$ and $\lambda = 2.88 \times 10^{-4}$ (London, Figure \ref{fig:Figure2}c).
+London has both the exponents $\alpha$ and $\lambda$ significantly higher than Rome and Florence, denoting a fairer distribution of the emissions per road (see Supplementary Figure \ref{fig:all_fits_per_road}).
+In Florence and Rome, the top 10\% of grossly polluted roads are associated with more than 90\% of the CO$_2$ emitted during the period.
 In London, this quantity is lower (56.7\%) but still above half of the city's total emissions of CO$_2$.
-Again, we find similar results for the other pollutants (see Supplementary Information \ref{supp_subsec:distribution}).
+Again, we find similar results for the other pollutants (see Supplementary Note 4).

+The above results hold when changing the year's season (see Supplementary Note 1).
+Also, the sample size of the dataset and the choice of the filtering parameter $\theta$ do not affect the significance of our results: the shape of the distributions holds even if we significantly reduce the sample size or change $\theta$ (see Supplementary Note 6).

-\subsection{Relations with mobility and roads' features}
+\subsection{Relations with mobility and roads' features.}